 Effective June 30, 2010, we implemented the SEC's final rules related to the modernization of oil and gas reporting (SEC's reserves rules).
 Although the SEC's reserves rules allow probable and possible reserves to be disclosed separately, we have elected not to disclose probable and possible reserves in this report.
 See Item 8.
 Financial Statements and Supplementary Data - Supplemental Oil and Gas Information (Unaudited) for a description of the most significant revisions to oil and gas reporting disclosures.
-The SEC's reserve rules does not allow prior-year reserve information to be restated, so all information related to periods prior to June 30, 2010 is presented consistent with prior SEC rules for the estimation of proved reserves.
+The SEC's reserve rules does not allow prioryear reserve information to be restated, so all information related to periods prior to June 30, 2010 is presented consistent with prior SEC rules for the estimation of proved reserves.

 The line item "Pre-tax net present value, discounted at 10%" in the table above, is not intended to represent the current market value of the estimated natural gas and oil reserves we own.
 The pre-tax net present value of future cash flows attributable to our proved reserves as of June 30, 2012 was based on \$3.13 per million British thermal units ("MMbtu") for natural gas at the NYMEX, \$96.07 per barrel of oil at the West Texas Intermediate Posting, and \$59.39 per barrel of NGLs, in each case before adjusting for basis, transportation costs and British thermal unit ("BTU") content.
 The pre-tax net present value is a non-GAAP financial measure as defined in Item 10(e) of Regulation S-K. The table below reconciles our calculation of pre-tax net present value to the standardized measure of discounted future net cash flows, which is the most directly comparable GAAP financial measure.
 Management believes that pre-tax net present value is an important non-GAAP financial measure used by analysts, investors and independent oil and gas producers for evaluating the relative value of oil and natural gas properties and acquisitions because the tax characteristics of comparable companies can differ materially.
-The reconciliation of the pre-tax net present value to the standardized measure of discounted future and acquisitions because the tax characteristics of comparable companies can differ materially.
-The reconciliation of the pre-tax net present value to the standardized measure of discounted future at a sport to the standardized measure of discounted future net cash flows (in thousands):
+The reconciliation of the pre-tax net present value to the standardized measure of discounted future net cash flows relating to our proved oil and natural gas reserves at June 30, 2012 is as follows (in thousands):